Exporters defend Guillermo Ochoa; they see it unnecessary to send it to the bank

 Secondly, Alan Cruz, goalkeeper coach in Mazatlán, also referred to the performance of Memo Ochoa and pointed out that it is easy for the fans to criticize.

 “We are as fans and we blame the goalkeeper.
-Memo had a misunderstanding with that ball, but we don’t know if it moves; Only he and his goalkeeping coach know that and the rest is superfluous.
+Memo had a disagreement with that ball, but we do not know if it moves; Only he and his goalkeeping coach know that and the rest is superfluous.
 You have to see that every play is preceded by other errors ”.

 “Memo has also had a lot of good performances.
 Yes, he was wrong but he saved us 20 ”, he concluded.